programmieren-mit-rust/pr-InformaTiger/README.md

-# Image Search Library for PNGs
+# Image Search Library for PNGs (Rust)

-This is a simple image search library designed to perform image searches based on a given image.
-The library takes a search term in the form of an image and outputs the most similar images from a pool of pre-indexed images.
-The criteria for similarity can be flexibly defined.
+This Image Search Library is a powerful and customizable image search library specifically developed for the Rust programming language.
+Its primary objective is to facilitate efficient image searches based on a provided input image.
+With this library, you can easily retrieve the most similar images from a pre-indexed pool or one of your own.

-Features
+## Key Features:
+- Perform image searches based on PNG images using Rust.
+- Retrieve the most similar images from a pool of pre-indexed PNG images.
+-Customize and expand the image pool according to your specific requirements and preferences.
+- Benefit from efficient algorithms for accurate and fast image retrieval.

+## Usage:
+1. Add the Image Search Library as a dependency in your Rust project.
+2. (Optional) Provide your own index-pool.
+2. Provide the input PNG image for the search.
+3. Configure the library according to your preferences, including the image pool and similarity criteria.
+4. Execute the search using the library's functions or methods.
+5. Access the results and utilize them in your Rust application.

+Whether you need image search functionality for content-based image retrieval, recommendation systems, or any other PNG image-related tasks, this Image Search Library in Rust offers a customizable and efficient solution to meet your needs.

+For detailed instructions on installation, usage examples, and customization options, please refer to the documentation provided with the library.
+ImageSearchLib is a versatile library specifically developed for performing image searches based on a given image.
+By providing a search term in the form of an image, the library efficiently retrieves the most similar images from a pool of indexed images.
+The great advantage of this library lies in its expandability, allowing users to tailor the image pool to their specific needs.

 The library provides the following central types: